 Among the wide range of cosmological probes in the literature, SNe II are regarded as a promising independent method for deriving accurate distances and measuring cosmological parameters.
 Despite that SNe II display a large range of peak luminosities, several standardization methods have been developed, such as the expanding photosphere method, the standard candle method (SCM), the photospheric magnitude method, and the photometric color method (PCM).
-SCM is currently the most accurate and commonly used method to derive SN II distances, allowing to construct a Hubble diagram with a $\sim$10 percent dispersion in distance, suggesting that SNe II are potentially complementary and independent tools to constrain the nature of dark energy.
+SCM is currently the most accurate and commonly used method to derive SN II distances, allowing one to construct a Hubble diagram with a $\sim$ 10\% dispersion in distance, suggesting that SNe II are potentially complementary and independent tools to constrain the nature of dark energy.
 Previous SN II Hubble diagrams based on SCM mainly focus on the low-$z$ universe ($z < 0.2$), where distinguishing different cosmic expansion histories is challenging.
-Therefore, measurements extending further back in time using SNe II at higher redshift will be instrumental to distinguish cosmological models.
-Expecting thousands of WFST SNe II at $z>0.1$ to be found in the upcoming years, we will readily perform direct comparison with SN Ia measurements at $0.1 < z < 0.3$ and reveal the relevant implications.
+Therefore, measurements extending further back in time using SNe II at a higher redshift will be instrumental to distinguish cosmological models.
+With the expectation that thousands of WFST SNe II at $z>0.1$ will be found in the coming years, we will readily perform a direct comparison with the SN Ia measurements at $0.1 < z < 0.3$ and reveal the relevant implications.